1. Introduction

 1. Ticking boxes change the progress of the method.

-2. Click on the label, call the contextual management sub-screen.
+2. Click on the label, and call the contextual management sub-screen.

 More information about method steps.
 Consult the Method Guide.